rugbyprof/5373-Swift-Programming/test-02-solution.md

 if let list = list {
     //Do something with list, it exists.
 }else{
-    //List is nil, handle error
+    //List is nil, handle that
 }
 ```